-$$A{\chi}^{corr} = A{\chi}^{meas} \frac{A{avr}}{f(\chi)} \tag{1}$$
+$$A{x}^{corr} = A{x}^{meas} \frac{A{avr}}{f(x)} \tag{1}$$

-Where A_x^{corr} is the corrected peak area of the selected ion at the x-th chromatogram in the series; A_x^{meas} is the measured peak area in the x-th chromatogram; A{avr} is the averaged peak area in the series of reference compound measurements; and f(x) is the expected peak area of the reference compound if it were measured in the x-th chromatogram, based on the fitted polynomial function.
+Where $A_x^{corr}$ is the corrected peak area of the selected ion at the x-th chromatogram in the series; $A_x^{meas}$ is the measured peak area in the x-th chromatogram; $A{avr}$ is the averaged peak area in the series of reference compound measurements; and f(x) is the expected peak area of the reference compound if it were measured in the x-th chromatogram, based on the fitted polynomial function.
+Note that, in our case retention time shifts are small, on average 0.4%, therefore no corrections were necessary.

 Data in Fig. 1 could be well approximated by a linear function, but the time dependence is not always so straightforward.
 We have studied a number of chromatogram series (the instrument is never tuned during a given series of chromatographic runs); and some other examples will be discussed below.
-In our experience the change in signal dependence could be well fitted to a 4-th power function in all cases.
+In our experience the change in signal dependence could be well fitted to a 4th power function in all cases.
 If there are more than ca. 10-12 reference chromatograms studied, there is no serious problems with over-fitting.
-Using the 4-th order polynomial function with Equation 1 (the fitted polynomial curves are shown in Fig. 1), we have corrected the measured peak areas in the experiment described above.
+Using the 4th order polynomial function with Equation 1 (the fitted polynomial curves are shown in Fig. 1), we have corrected the measured peak areas in the experiment described above.
 Taking into account time-dependence using this simple correction algorithm decreases the average relative standard deviation of peak areas from 12% to 3% (Table 1).
 We have also compared the similarity of various chromatograms using the Pearson correlation coefficients, as described above.
 The correlation coefficients improve significantly, and are better than 0.999 in all cases, even when several days elapse between injections.
-The data after time-correction are shown by the red dots in Fig. 2.
+The data after time-correction are shown by the red triangles in Fig. 2.
 These results indicate that the time dependence (i.e. variability of mass spectrometer conditions) has clearly been well-compensated by the simple algorithm suggested.